FreeApophis/TrueCrypt/Readme.txt

 ./install.sh

 The installation script will first verify requirements for running TrueCrypt.
-If successful, you will be prompted for installation options.
-Afterwards, the following files will be installed:
+If successful, you will be prompted for installation options and the installation will proceed.

-Kernel/truecrypt.ko
-Cli/truecrypt
-Cli/Man/truecrypt.1

 Requirements for Running Truecrypt on Linux
 -------------------------------------------

-- Linux kernel version 2.6.5 or any higher/compatible version.
+- Linux kernel version 2.6.5 or compatible

-- Device mapper (dmsetup, http://sources.redhat.com/dm) and loop device (losetup) infrastructure, which are available in all major Linux distributions.
+- Device mapper (dmsetup, http://sources.redhat.com/dm) and loop device (losetup) infrastructure, which are available in all major Linux distributions